-We've been with Carvana.com ever since, which is on its way to become the world's largest used car company.
-We are obsessed with creating exceptional customer experiences.
+We've been with Carvana.com until 2020, which thanks to its obsession to creating exceptional customer experiences is on its way to become the world's largest used car company.

 We got into the car space because we felt that the traditional dealership model was not centered around serving the needs of the customers.
 Used car sales is a tough business with low margins and a lot of turnover.
 It has been a humbling experience.